 My Sweet Little Ninja

-It happens every year: my son never picks any of the birthday themes that are easily available at Walmart, Party City, etc. He always picks a theme that you can find on the Internet, but unfortunately you will have to spend an arm and a leg in shipping costs.
+It happens every year: my son never picks any of the birthday themes that are easily available at Walmart, Party City, etc. He always picks a theme you can find on the Internet, but unfortunately, you will have to spend an arm and a leg on shipping costs.
 This year was no different than any other.
 He picked a ninja-themed birthday party.
-All of the birthday party ideas turned out really cute and surprisingly was the easiest and least expensive party that I have planned to date.
+All of the birthday party ideas turned out really cute and, surprisingly, was the easiest and least expensive party that I have planned to date.

 So if you are hosting a ninja-themed birthday party for your child, read further for several ideas and helpful tips I learned while planning our son's party.